-The IMMA selection criteria are designed to capture many aspects of the biology, ecology and population structure of marine mammals.
-These criteria are not hierarchical in design but it is advised that prospective IMMAs are assessed sequentially in the given order.
+The IMMA concept, developed by the IUCN Joint SSC/WCPA Marine Mammal Protected Areas Task Force (‘MMPA Task Force’ or ‘Task Force’), is modelled on the successful example of the BirdLife International process for determining ‘Important Bird and Biodiversity Areas’ (IBAs).
+After extensive scientific and public consultation between 2013-2015, eight criteria or sub-criteria, divided into four main categories were developed.
+These criteria and sub-criteria are meant to capture critical aspects of marine mammal biology, ecology and population structure and they encompass vulnerability, distribution, abundance, special attributes and key life cycle activities.
+These criteria are not hierarchical in design but it is advised that prospective IMMAs are assessed against each criterion sequentially in the given order.
 Therefore, any candidate need only satisfy one of the listed criteria and/or sub-criteria to successfully qualify for IMMA status.
 Though they cover a range of important attributes, and redundancies between them have been removed, there are some overlaps in the differing criteria that remain to assist assembled experts to identify IMMAs efficiently from that evidence best available.

 Criterion A –Species or Population Vulnerability

 Areas containing habitat important for the survival and recovery of threatened and declining species.

 Sub-criterion B(i) – Small and Resident Populations

 Areas supporting at least one resident population, containing an important proportion of that species or population, that are occupied consistently.

 Areas with underlying qualities that support important concentrations of a species or population.

 Areas that are important for a species or population to mate, give birth, and/or care for young until weaning.

 Areas and conditions that provide an important nutritional base on which a species or population depends.